Scalr/terraform-provider-scalr/docs/data-sources/scalr_provider_configuration.md

 # scalr_provider_configuration Data Source

-This data source is used to retrieve id of a single provider configuration by name or type.
+This data source is used to retrieve the id of a single provider configuration by name or type.

 ## Example Usage